SwedbankPay/developer.swedbankpay.com/pax-terminal/NET/SwpTrmLib/Methods/handy/getpaymentinstrumentasync.md

 ---
 title: GetPaymentIntrument
-permalink: /:path/getpaymentinstrumentasync/
+permalink: /:path/getpaymentinstrumentasync
 description: |
-    Use GetPaymentInstrument/GetPaymentInstrumentAsync to read a card before the amount is known.
+    Use this to read a card before the amount is known.
+This way it is easy to make a loyalty solution and to deduct the amount in case of a loyalty member.
+It may also speed ut the process in case contactless is used and PIN not required.
+icon:
+    content: credit_score
+    outlined: true
+menu_order: 40
 ---
 ### Method Signatures